ProfLehman/adventOfCode2023/README.md

 2. Part II determine "gears" ie. "*" symbol with exactly two numbers adjacent
 3. Uses logic from game of life to check x8 surrounding tiles
 4. Uses Python class approach
-5. Uses dictionaries
+5. Uses dictionaries to store data as "sparse array" ie. only numbers and symbols are stored, blanks are not

 ## Day 4: Scratchcards (List processing)
 1. Part I. find numbers in my list that appear in winning list
 2. Part II. updated future counts in list calculating additional values
-3. note: key concept is to calulate future values rather than creating additional card instances throug brute force
+3. note: key concept is to calulate future values rather than creating additional card instances through brute force

-## day 5: ?
+## Day 5: ?